zyrakq/arch-devcontainer-templates/README.md

 ## 🔗 Related Projects

-This project was inspired by and borrows concepts from:
+### DevContainer Features

-- [bartventer/devcontainer-images](https://github.com/bartventer/devcontainer-images/) - Comprehensive collection of Dev Container images and features
+- **[bartventer/arch-devcontainer-features](https://github.com/bartventer/arch-devcontainer-features/)** - DevContainer features for Arch Linux by bartventer
-- [bartventer/arch-devcontainer-features](https://github.com/bartventer/arch-devcontainer-features/) - DevContainer features for Arch Linux by bartventer
+- **[zyrakq/arch-devcontainer-features](https://github.com/zyrakq/arch-devcontainer-features/)** - Additional DevContainer features for Arch Linux

-- [zyrakq/arch-devcontainer-features](https://github.com/zyrakq/arch-devcontainer-features/) - Additional DevContainer features for Arch Linux
+This project was inspired by and borrows concepts from the above repositories.

 ## 📄 License